SammyJoskey/MailingService/README.md

-A heroku app will come in 24 hours
+A heroku app will come in 24 hours.
 Sorry for that...